-At the age of twelve Einstein was reading physics books.
+At the age of twelve, Einstein was reading physics books.
 At thirteen, after reading the Critique of Pure Reason and the work of other philosophers, Einstein adopted Kant as his favorite author.
-About this time he also read Darwin.
-Pais states, “the widespread belief that he was a poor student is unfounded.”
+About this time, he also read Darwin.
+Pais states, “The widespread belief that he was a poor student is unfounded.”

 Failing his college entrance exams

-True, Einstein did not pass the college exam the first time he took it.
+It’s true.
+Einstein did not pass the college exam the first time he took it.
 However, aside from being only sixteen, two years below the usual age, the plain fact was he did not study for it.
 His father wanted his son to follow a technical occupation, a decision Einstein found difficult to confront directly.
-Consequently, as he later admitted, he avoided following the “unbearable” path of a “practical profession” by not preparing himself for the test.
+Consequently, as he later admitted, he avoided following the “unbearable” path of a “practical profession” by not preparing for the test.

 It is also true that, after graduating from the university, Einstein had difficulty finding a post.
 This was mainly because his independent, intellectually rebellious nature made him, in his own words, “a pariah” in the academic community.
 One professor told him, “You have one fault; one can’t tell you anything.”

 Also true is that Einstein went through three jobs in a short time, but not because of a learning disability.
-His first job was as a temporary research assistant, the second as temporary replacement for a professor who had to serve a two-month term in the army.
+His first job was as a temporary research assistant, the second as a temporary replacement for a professor who had to serve a two-month term in the army.

-Leonardo da Vinci
+2. Leonardo da Vinci

 No one knows the true reason Leonardo used mirror writing, though several possibilities have been suggested: